 FAST Act means the “Fixing America’s Surface Transportation Act,” Pub.
 L. 114-94.

-Funding Agreement means a legally binding and mutually enforceable written agreement that identifies the PSFAs that the Tribe will carry out, the funds being transferred from FHWA and FTA in support of those applicable PSFAs and such other terms as are required, or may be agreed upon, pursuant to the Tribal transportation self-governance program.
+Funding Agreement means a legally binding and mutually enforceable written agreement that identifies the PSFAs that the Tribe will carry out, the funds being transferred from all modal administrations in support of those applicable PSFAs and such other terms as are required, or may be agreed upon, pursuant to the Tribal transportation self-governance program.

 Gross Mismanagement means a significant, clear, and convincing violation of a compact, funding agreement, or regulatory or statutory requirements applicable to Federal funds transferred to a Tribe by a compact or funding agreement that results in a significant reduction of funds available for the PSFAs assumed by a Tribe.

-Imminent Jeopardy means an immediate threat and likelihood of significant devaluation, degradation, damage, or loss of a trust asset, or the intended benefit from the asset caused by the actions or inactions of a Tribe/Consortium in performing trust functions.
+Imminent Jeopardy means an immediate threat and likelihood of significant devaluation, degradation, damage, or loss of a trust asset, or the intended benefit from the asset caused by the actions or inactions of a Tribe in performing trust functions.
 This includes disregarding Federal trust standards and/or Federal law while performing trust functions if the disregard creates such an immediate threat.

-Indian means a person who is a member or citizen of a Tribe.
+Indian means a person who is a member or citizen of a Tribe [consistent to stat def].

 Indirect Cost Rate means the rates arrived at through negotiation between a Tribe and the appropriate Federal agency for a Tribe’s allowable indirect costs.